revs3c/revs3c.github.io/content/siem/inv1.md

 ## Group Membership events

-As windows logs group event's and which can be levereged by hackers we need to see what all a hacker can do and from a red teamer's perpestive we need to also we what is loged and what not.
+As windows logs group event's and which can be levereged by hackers we need to see what all a hacker can do and from a red teamer's perpestive we also need to know what is loged and what not.

 As in active directory the group are segrated into 3 main classes